-New Website Builds + SEO - they go hand in hand
+New Website Builds and SEO - they go hand in hand

-Building a new website gives you the amazing opportunity to get everything right from the very start.
-If you do the initial legwork well, chances are that your website will have the best chance at performing and ranking from the outset, which will save you valuable resources during its lifetime.
-You won’t have to invest time, money or manpower in auditing and changing your website, having missed to optimise a certain element when the website was built.
+Building a new website gives you the fantastic opportunity to get everything right from the very start.
+If you do the initial legwork well, the chances are that your website will have the best chance at performing and ranking from the outset, which will save you valuable resources during its lifetime.
+You won’t have to invest time, money or workforce in auditing and changing your website, having missed optimising a specific element when you are built the website.

 Below are listed the most important SEO elements you should focus on when building a new website:

 Contrary to what some might believe, SEO is not about attracting everyone to your website: it’s about knowing who your target audience is, what their pain points are, and how your product or service can help solve them.

 When building a new website, it’s paramount to know who you are selling to and what your target audience is like online.
 This knowledge will help inform your keyword research, content production and off-page efforts down the line.

 An easy to understand and easy to crawl website will help both visitors and search engine bots better understand what your website is all about.
 Also, it is a great way to boost conversion rates, as it allows for ease of access to multiple pages.

 When planning your page layouts and menus and the titles and URLs of all pages, make sure the way you connect them is intuitive and easy to navigate.
 As we know, UX is a significant ranking factor, so making things easy for your visitors is a must.